dsnnaveen/Online-Retail-Customer-Segementaion/README.md

 # Online-Retail-Customer-Segementaion

 In this project, our task is to identify major customer segments on a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all- occasion gifts.
 Many customers of the company are wholesalers.
+Customer Segmentation is the process of division of customer base into several groups of individuals that share a similarity in different ways that are relevant to marketing such as gender, age, interests, and miscellaneous spending habits.
+Customer Segmentation is one the most important applications of unsupervised learning.
+Using clustering techniques, companies can identify the several segments of customers allowing them to target the potential user base.
+In this machine learning project, we will make use of K-Means clustering which is the essential algorithm for clustering unlabelled dataset.